 “Connected cars are rapidly expanding beyond luxury models and premium brands, to high-volume, mid-market models.
 The industry will soon reach a tipping point where the volume of vehicle data generated will overwhelm existing cloud, computing, and communications infrastructure resources.” – Kenichi Murata, president and chairman of the AECC

-Members include DENSO Corporation, Toyota Motor Corporation, AT&T, Ericsson, Intel, and others.
+Members include DENSO Corporation, Toyota Motor Corporation, IBM Japan, AT&T, Ericsson, Intel, and others.

 People have become increasingly comfortable wearing fitness trackers, glucose monitors, smartwatches, and other health-monitoring wearables.